 New Work – 2026

-These works are also designed to come alive in three dimensions.
-By layering text, subtle gradients, and repeating patterns, the pieces create striking 3D effects when viewed through ChromaDepth glasses.
-I have explored the Moiré effect to generate gentle optical movement, and I continue experimenting with other perceptual 3D techniques to deepen the viewer’s immersion and make the words feel physically present.
+These works come alive in three dimensions.
+When viewed through ChromaDepth glasses, the layered text generates striking perceptual depth that makes the forms feel physically present and alive.
+I explore the Moiré effect to produce gentle optical movement, and continue experimenting with other perceptual 3D techniques to deepen immersion and make the words feel tangible.

 Archives